 The Investment and Executive Committees of the Corporation have approved the practice whereby spending by funds in the general investments may come from both investment income and realized market gains.
 The policy of focusing on total investment return, a combination of both capital appreciation and investment income from interest, dividends and rents, is consistent with this spending policy.
-Although a portion of accumulated realized gains and losses are reported as part of the Institute's unrestricted resources, their use is availed of in a manner consistent with the Institute's spending policy and long term goal of preservation of the endowment.
+Although a portion of accumulated realized gains and losses are reported as part of the Institute's unrestricted resources, their use is availed of in a manner consistent with the Institute's spending policy and long-term goal of preservation of the endowment.
 The distribution rate on Pool A is declared by the Investment and Executive Committees each year for the upcoming new fiscal year.
-Pertinent information is as follows:
+Pertinent information is shown on the following page.

-2000 1999 Pool A - Distribution per unit \$22.65 \$19.35 Pool C - Declared rate before other distributions 4.0% 4.0%
+2001 2000 Pool A - Distribution per unit \$30.75 \$22.65 Pool C - Declared rate before other distributions 4.0% 4.0%

-The total distribution to funds was \$192.0 million in 2000 and \$161.2 million in 1999 and included accumulated investment gains of \$62.8 million and \$51.1 million, respectively.
-Investment income is reported net of related expenses of \$12.4 million and \$9.9 million in 2000 and 1999, respectively.
+The total distribution to all funds was \$266.3 million in 2001 and \$191.7 million in 2000.
+These distributions included accumulated investment gains of \$111.1 million and \$77.8 million, and investment income earned on internal advances amounting to \$14.9 million and \$14.4 million in 2001 and 2000 respectively.
+Investment income is reported net of related external expenses of \$13.7 million and \$12.4 million in 2001 and 2000, respectively.

-The Institute has recorded perpetual trusts held by outside trustees of \$60.7 million for 2000 and \$56.7 million for 1999.
+The Institute has recorded perpetual trusts held by outside trustees of \$42.5 million for 2001 and \$60.7 million for 2000.
 The perpetual trusts are included in investments reported above.